RG4467.AM: Victor (Jean-Baptiste Victor) Vifquain, 1836-1904

 SCOPE AND CONTENT NOTE

-This collection consists of six folders of manuscript material relating to the military career of Victor Vifquain.
+This collection consists of one box of manuscript material relating to the military career of Victor Vifquain.
 Materials include military addresses, Civil War reminiscences, military certificates, e.g. discharge papers and citations for bravery, and newspaper clippings regarding his career.
 In addition, there is correspondence from Addison E. Sheldon regarding additions to the Vifquain collection.

 - Correspondence, 1891-1939 (includes letter from Governor John M. Thayer regarding finances on the Adjutant General's Office; letter from Addison E. Sheldon regarding the personal papers of Vifquain and a list of his papers at the Nebraska State Historical Society)